-Accessible parking is available but, there is not a van accessible sign, the access aisle is too narrow, and it does not meet our accessibility requirements.
+There is accessible parking, but there is no van accessible designated sign and the access aisle is too narrow and does not meet our accessibility requirements.

-- 1. Place a van accessible sign on a 36-inch cone and place in the front of the accessible space. - Block off the space directly to the right (passenger side) of the accessible space with (2) 36-inch cones to create a larger access aisle.
+- 1. Place a van accessible sign on a 36-inch cone and place in the front of the accessible space. - 2.
+Block off the space directly to the right (passenger side) of the accessible space with (2) 36-inch cones to create a larger access aisle.

-The entrance door(s) do not have exterior hardware, are too heavy, and do not meet our accessibility requirements; therefore the doors must remain open.
+The entrance door(s) do not have exterior hardware and are too heavy and do not meet our accessibility requirements; therefore the doors must remain open.

-1. Keep door(s) open using the provided brick or 36-inch cone(s).

-If you are using separate doors for voter entrance and exit, both doors must remain open.
+- 1. Keep door(s) open using the provided brick or 36-inch cone(s). - If you are using separate doors for voter entrance and exit, both doors must remain open. - 2.
 If the facility or weather is not permitting the door(s) to remain open, a poll worker must be assigned to open the door for every voter entering and exiting the building.